 We have set up multiple automatic debris flow monitoring stations in the Swiss Alps which provide us with important data sets for describing flow processes and for developing and calibrating numerical simulation programmes.
 Various measuring systems are used and tested at the stations.

-Two automatic debris flow monitoring stations (Illgraben, Dorfbach) are currently in operation.
-Other stations were installed in previous years and have also provided key data sets: Schipfenbach, Preonzo, Riascio.
+An automatic debris flow monitoring station is currently in operation at the Illgraben.
+Other stations were installed in previous years and have also provided key data sets: Dorfbach, Schipfenbach, Preonzo, Riascio.

-Developing numerical simulation programmes enables us to make reliable calculations of the flow behaviour of debris flows in the torrent on a debris-flow fan, which but also to identify critical conditions for overloading the torrent and indicate possible flow paths and at-risk areas outside of the torrent channel.
-We show the limitationss and possibilities of numerical simulation programmes based on exemplary ample applications and devise recommendations and guidelines for their use in hazard analysis.
-This work is carried out within the RAMMS Rapid Mass Movements programme.
+Numerical simulation programmes enable us to make reliable calculations of the flow behaviour of debris flows in the torrent on a debris-flow fan, which but also to identify critical conditions for overloading the torrent and indicate possible flow paths and at-risk areas outside of the torrent channel.
+We explore the limitations and possibilities of simulation programmes based on exemplary ample applications and devise recommendations and guidelines for their use in hazard analysis.
+This work is carried out within the RAMMS Rapid Mass Movements project.